 How To: Export to AutoCAD DWG or DXF format and maintain attributes

 There are two methods to convert attributes from a geodatabase feature class attribute table to CAD using Export to CAD.
-This article will detail both methods that can be used for this process.
+This article details both methods.

-Note: The steps in this article apply only to a file or personal geodatabase feature class.
-These steps will not work if the input data are in shapefile format.
+Note: The steps apply only to a file or personal geodatabase feature class.
+They do not work if the input data are in shapefile format.

-Tips and tricks to assist with this conversion process, and better control data output, are provided in the following Knowledge Base articles:
+Tips and tricks to assist with this conversion process, and better control data output, are provided in the following technical articles:

 - How To: Create AutoCAD BLOCKS with attributes from ArcGIS point features

-- Create a seed file in AutoCAD that contains the BLOCK definition, together with the TAG names that will be populated with attribute values from the geodatabase feature class.
+- Create a seed file in AutoCAD that contains the BLOCK definition, together with the TAG names to be populated with attribute values from the geodatabase feature class.
 Here are the requirements:

 - The TAG names must be identical to the names of the attributes in the geodatabase feature class, and are case-sensitive.